Mira Loma Special Education

 "Fairness is not giving everyone the same thing.
 It is giving each individual what they need for success." - Unknown

-The Special Education Program currently has over 130 students served by seven different case managers.
+The Special Education Program currently has over 130 students served by six case managers.
 Students exhibit a range of disabilities from mild to severe.Many students are mainstreamed in a variety of general education classes.
 The goal for most students in Special Education is to give them access to the general education curricula at grade level.
 In the majority of classes the students are using Common Core State Standards in academic and elective classes.Special Education teachers are highly qualified in various subject areas.
 Case managers plan schedules to ensure their students are enrolled in all of the necessary classes at each grade level in order to progress toward graduation.Many Special Education students participate in the Passport Program where they receive support and work on classroom assignments.
 They have access to the library, research materials, and computers.
 Students monitor their grades, attendance and classroom assignments on a regular basis.
 They interact with peers and collaborate on presentations and projects.Students are required to use planners which are checked daily.
 If a student begins to encounter failure in mainstream classes, despite collaborative teacher efforts and after exhausting all necessary modifications and accommodations, the case manager will withdraw the student through the IEP process.A major focus of all case managers is the creation and implementation of their students’ Transition Plan.
 The transition can include young adult center, community, college, career, job corps, military, Department of Rehabilitation, tech school and four-year universities.

 Types of Service